Timur Kapadze: Club

-International career
+International

-From 2002 to 2015 Timur Kapadze played for the Uzbekistan national team and had participated in four AFC Asian Cup, which is so far, the only Georgian-born player to have competed in international tournaments.
-His debut match for the national team played on 14 May 2002 in a friendly match against Slovakia.
-His first goal for the national team of Uzbekistan was scored on November 17, 2003 in the match against Tajikistan.
+From 2002 to 2015, Timur Kapadze played for the Uzbekistan national team and had participated in four AFC Asian Cup, which is so far, the only Georgian-born player to have competed in international tournaments.
+His debut match for the national team played on 14 May 2002, in a friendly match against Slovakia.
+His first goal for the national team of Uzbekistan was scored on 17 November 2003, in the match against Tajikistan.
 In a short time, Timur Kapadze became one of the leaders of the national team.

 He took part with the national team in four final tournaments of the AFC Asian Cup.
-In 2004, the tournament played four matches (Uzbekistan team reached the quarterfinals), in 2007 — played four matches and scored two goals (Uzbekistan team also reached the quarterfinals), in the Asian Cup in 2011 played six matches and became a semi-finalist of the tournament.
-In the Asian Cup 2015 played two matches, and the national team of Uzbekistan stopped at the quarterfinals.
+In 2004, the tournament played four matches (Uzbekistan team reached the quarter-finals), in 2007 — played four matches and scored two goals (Uzbekistan team also reached the quarter-finals), in the Asian Cup in 2011 played six matches and became a semi-finalist of the tournament.
+In the Asian Cup 2015 played two matches, and the national team of Uzbekistan stopped at the quarter-finals.

 Long was the best guard his team from 119 matches, before he was ahead of the Server Jeparov.
-In addition, Timur Kapadze was one of the Vice-captains of the national team of Uzbekistan, and even in some matches went out on the field with a captain's armband.
+In addition, Timur Kapadze was one of the vice-captains of the national team of Uzbekistan, and even in some matches went out on the field with a captain's armband.

+Managerial career

+In January 2025, Kapadze was named as head coach of the Uzbekistan national team, following the departure of Srečko Katanec.
+Five months later, on 5 June 2025, he guided Uzbekistan to a historic first ever qualification to the 2026 FIFA World Cup.
+On 6 October 2025, it was announced that Kapadze would serve as an assistant heading into the World Cup, under manager Fabio Cannavaro.
+However on 10 November 2025, Kapadze announced on his social media that he has resigned from the national team.